-In July, Sophia Gibson, a seven-year-old girl from Newtownards in Northern Ireland was granted a long-term licence for medicinal cannabis to treat her Dravet syndrome, a severe form of epilepsy which causes what her family describe as “frequent and dangerous fits”.
+In July, Sophia Gibson, a seven-year-old girl from Newtownards in Northern Ireland was for medicinal cannabis to treat her Dravet syndrome, a severe form of epilepsy which causes what her family describe as “frequent and dangerous fits”.

 GW Pharmaceuticals is the leading producer of cannabis-based medicines - and the only UK company with a licensed and regulated product being used in Britain and across the world.

 Its chief operating officer, Chris Tovey, is convinced that legalising the drug for medical use will enhance research.